MICHELE NORRIS, Host:

 DAVID FOLKENFLIK: Prime Minister Cameron started by condemning the practices alleged to have occurred at News of the World.

-Prime Minister DAVID CAMERON (United Kingdom): Over the past few days, the whole country has been shocked by the revelations about the phone-hacking scandal - murder victims, terrorist victims, families who have lost loved ones, sometimes defending our country.
+DAVID CAMERON: Over the past few days, the whole country has been shocked by the revelations about the phone-hacking scandal - murder victims, terrorist victims, families who have lost loved ones, sometimes defending our country.
 That these people could have had their phones hacked into in order to generate stories for a newspaper is simply disgusting.
 I cannot think what was going through the minds of the people who did this.

 FOLKENFLIK: But Cameron blamed his own profession, too.

-Mr. ED MILIBAND (Labour Party Leader): I think we saw a prime minister today who still doesn't seem to get it.
+ED MILIBAND: I think we saw a prime minister today who still doesn't seem to get it.
 And I'm afraid he's someone who doesn't seem to be able to lead the change we need in the way the press works in this country, because he couldn't even bring himself to apologize for hiring Andy Coulson.

 NORRIS: More is coming up on ALL THINGS CONSIDERED.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.